josher19/markov/README.md

 # markov
 Markov chains from text, in node

-Sean Sullivan
+Original PHP by Sean Sullivan (@seansullivan)

-Translated from PHP to Node by Joshua Weinstein (josher19)
+Translated from PHP to Node by Joshua Weinstein (@josher19)